tim-toothed/multilingual-sentiment-SHAP/README.md

 2. Run the cells in sequence to:
    - Load and process the datasets
    - Generate classic token-level SHAP explanations
+   - Highlight one, the most confident, class for future explanation
    - Generate word-level SHAP explanations
    - Create visualizations